We're providing free summer holiday activities, and meals, to thousands of children this summer.

-Last year we received £1.1million government funding to offer activities, and lunches, to children who are eligible for benefits-related free school meals during the Easter, summer and Christmas school holidays in 2021 and 2022.
-We have also secured additional government funding for the sessions until March 2025.
+We received £1.1million government funding to offer activities, and lunches, to children who are eligible for free school meals over the summer holidays.

-MedwayGo offers a broad range of activities, clubs and events for children aged five to 16 including physical activities such as sport, dance and nature walks, enrichment activities including jam coding and digital skills for eight to 11-year-olds, West End workshops, Mucho Gusto – language-learning activities and games to help children learn Spanish, sport sessions, nature walks and much more.
-Sessions begin on Monday, 25 July and end on Friday, 2 September.
+MedwayGo offers a broad range of activities, clubs and events for children aged five to 15 including physical activities such as sport, dance and nature walks; enrichment activities including arts and crafts, learning about food nutrition and wellbeing.

-Children attending receive a healthy nutritious meal, made to school food standards, ensuring children have a healthy balanced meal as they would during the school day.
+Children also receive a hot meal, which is made to school food standards, ensuring children have a healthy balanced meal as they would during the school day.

-Parents and carers are encouraged to visit the Medway Go website to find out more about the sessions.
+There’s still time for parents and carers to book their child into a free activity session, find out more and sign up.
 The website also includes fun activity ideas and healthy recipes for the whole family to enjoy.